phluid61/internet-drafts/rfc8089-bis-info/draft.md

 ## Query and Fragment Components  {#query-fragment}

-Some resources include active scripts that interact with the resource's URI, for example JavaScript inspecting the Location interface
+Some resources include active scripts that interact with the resource's URI, for example JavaScript accessing the Location interface
 {{HTML5.Location}} in a HTML document.
 These scripts often inspect and/or modify the query or fragment components ({{RFC3986}}, Sections 3.4 and 3.5) of the URI.
 To support this behaviour for resources with